Merge Sort Algorithm

 • Boundary condition 2 in the worst case = O(n2).

 Overall time complexity = O(1)+ O(n) + O(n) + O(n1) + O(n2) = O(n).
-If we observe closely, the merging algorithm time complexity depends on the time complexity of the merging loop where comparison, assignment, and increment are critical operations.
-There could be two different perspectives to understanding this analysis:
+If we observe closely, time complexity depends on the complexity of the merging loop where comparison, assignment, and increment are critical operations.
+There could be two different perspectives to understand this:

 • Perspective 1: At each step of the while loop, we increment either pointer i or j.
 In other words, we need to access each element of both smaller arrays at least once.

-• Perspective 2: At each step of the iteration, we place one element of smaller sorted arrays to build the larger sorted array A[].
+• Perspective 2: At each step, we are placing one element of smaller sorted arrays to the output array A[].

-• Conquer part: We recursively solve two sub-problems, each of size n/2.
-So the time complexity of each subproblem is T(n/2), and the overall time complexity of the conquer part is 2T(n/2).
+• Conquer: We are recursively solving two sub-problems, each of size n/2.
+So the time complexity of each subproblem is T(n/2), and the overall time complexity of the conquer part = 2T(n/2).

-• Combine part: As calculated above, the worst-case time complexity of the merging process is O(n).
+• Combine: The worst-case time complexity of the merging process is O(n).

-In this method, we draw the recursion tree and count the total number of operations at each level.
-Finally, we find overall time complexity by doing the sum of operations count at each level.
+In this method, we draw the recursion tree and calculate the total number of operations at each level of recursion.
+Finally, we calculate the overall time complexity by doing the sum of operations count level by level.
+Note: To learn about the fundamentals of recursion analysis, you can explore the blog post on time complexity analysis of recursion.

 merge sort time complexity analysis using recursion tree method